tari-labs/tari-university/src/protocols/tor-or-not-too-tor/tor-or-not-too-tor.md

 ### Purpose of this Report

-This report gives an overview of Tor.
+This report gives an overview of Tor using the Tor Browser.
 The author reaches a conclusion regarding whether or not to recommend Tor, i.e. "to Tor || !2 Tor", which means "to Tor or not to Tor" in programming language.

-### Installation Instructions
+### Installation Instructions for Tor Browser
 With reference to [[1]]:
 * Download the package for your operating system and language.
 * Verify the package.